kaaproject/kaa/Administration-guide/Tenants-and-applications-management/index.md

 As a tenant developer, you can create new notification schemas for the application as follows:

 1. In the **Notification schemas** window for the application, click **Add schema**.
-2. In the **Add notification schema** window, create a notification schema either by using the [schema form999](999) or by uploading a schema in the [Avro](http://avro.apache.org/docs/current/spec.html) format from a file.
+2. In the **Add notification schema** window, create a notification schema either by using the [schema form](#schema-form) or by uploading a schema in the [Avro](http://avro.apache.org/docs/current/spec.html) format from a file.

     <img src="attach/image2015-3-4%2018-52-11.png" width="600" height="400">
 3. Click **Add** to save the schema.